raito-io/raito-io.github.io/docs/cloud/details/data_source/data_source_create.md

 ![Data Source overview](/assets/images/cloud/ds_overview_add.png)

 {: .info }
-> ℹ️ To add a data source, you need have the `Admin` role in Raito.
+> ℹ️ To add a data source, you need to have the global `Admin` role in Raito.
 See [User Management](/docs/cloud/admin/user_management) for more information on roles in Raito.

 To add a new data source in Raito Cloud, follow these steps: